-Dr. McCrohan currently leads a five-year quasi-experimental program assessment of Housing Works, a program conceived by a regional workforce-housing consortium that is designed to provide public housing residents the opportunity to enhance their skills for attainment and retention of employment in high-demand industries.
+Dr. McCrohan currently leads a four-year quasi-experimental program assessment of Housing Works, a program conceived by a regional workforce-housing consortium that is designed to provide public housing residents the opportunity to enhance their skills for attainment and retention of employment in high-demand industries.

 Prior to joining PPA, Dr. McCrohan was engaged in various public health research and evaluation endeavors, including consultation on the implementation of the Centers for Disease Control’s WISEWOMAN program.